 Pain, paraesthesia (reduced sensation), paralysis, pallor, and the lack of a pulse.
 Pain and paraesthesia are early symptoms of this condition.

 Intracompartmental pressure can also be important for diagnosis.
 The clinician will insert an instrument 5cm into the zone of injury.
-Higher than 30 mmHg of the diastolic pressure is associated with compartment syndrome.
+Higher than 30 mmHg of the diastolic pressure is associated with this syndrome.

 Fasciotomy is indicated in the above conditions—surgery to release the pressure in the area.
 The area needs to be left open as the condition heals.
 Chronic compartment syndrome can be treated conservatively or surgically.
 Conservative treatment consists of rest, anti-inflammatory medications, and manual decompression.
 The key to successful treatment of compartment syndrome is early diagnosis and effective treatment.
 Although this condition does not happen all the time, the more we are aware of signs and symptoms, the faster we can seek treatment.

 If you would link to learn more about lower leg and foot ankle issues, please visit our Trending Section.